Article Review By: Rachel Reed

 The measures used to determine the effects of cupping therapy were symptom severity scale, functional status scale, distal sensory latency, and distal motor latency.
 Researchers used the Boston Carpal Tunnel Syndrome Questionnaire to determine severity of symptoms, such as pain and numbness, and the participants’ functional status.
 Electromyography was used to evaluate distal latency.
 Treatment took place during 10 sessions, alternating days, and participants were assessed prior to the start of treatment and again at the end of the last session.
 Treatment included using cupping points for carpal tunnel.

 The researchers determined that participants in the test group who received cupping therapy demonstrated a significant improvement in symptom severity (p = 0.006) and a significant decrease in distal sensory latency (p = 0.007) when compared to the control group.
 However, there was not a statistically significant mean difference in functional status or distal motor latency between the two groups.

 Bringing it Home:

-Because the study found that the incorporation of cupping therapy demonstrated a significant decrease in the severity of symptoms, cupping therapy should be considered as a convenient and low-cost intervention to improve treatment for patients with CTS.
+Because the study found that the incorporation of cupping therapy demonstrated a significant decrease in the severity of symptoms, cupping therapy should be considered as a convenient and low-cost intervention to improve treatment for patients with CTS (cupping for hand pain).
 However, cupping therapy should not be the primary treatment for CTS, as it was not shown to improve functional status.